Blog

 You need an actual payment gateway.
 This isn’t as easy as it sounds because you need to figure out if you’re going to build your own or if you’re going to use one that’s already been developed by someone else.
 Considering how many regulations and expectations it has to meet, building your own can be intimidating – you need to create your custom payment gateway infrastructure, choose a payment platform, develop a customer relationship management system, embed security, get the right certifications, and smooth over all the bumps, by yourself.

-If you don’t want to create your own payment gateway architecture and invest in the technology and spend on the complexity, you can use an already established payment gateway architecture that’s easy to implement and access and costs significantly less, which leads us to our next question…
+If you don’t want to create your own payment gateway architecture and invest in the technology and spend on the complexity, you can use an already established solution that’s easy to implement, scalable, and significantly more cost-effective.

 A trusted and reliable payment system architecture is invaluable.
-It provides you with instant payment processing that entrances your customers and improves retention while adding layers of critical security, mitigating risks, and ensuring consistent uptime and service delivery.
-Choosing a payment system design and architecture means you need to tick every one of the following boxes:
+It provides you with instant payment processing that delights your customers and improves retention while adding layers of critical security, mitigating risks, and ensuring consistent uptime and service delivery.

-• Multiple payment options within a secure environment aligned with regulations such as the GDPR, SSL certification, DSS compliance, PCI requirements, and more.
+• Multiple payment options within a secure environment aligned with regulations such as GDPR, SSL certification, DSS compliance, PCI requirements, and more.

 • An agile architecture that allows for recurring payments and can easily handle changes in demand and volume.

-UNIPaaS - Leading the way for payment system design architecture
+Unipaas – leading the way for payment system design architecture

-If you want an agile, scalable, smart, flexible and efficient payment gateway architecture that can evolve with your business, then UNIPaaS has what it takes.
+If you want an agile, scalable, smart, flexible, and efficient payment gateway architecture that can evolve with your business, then Unipaas has what it takes.

 Custom payment gateways versus embedded payment platform architecture

 Creating a custom payment gateway is complicated and expensive.
-As outlined above, you will carry the burden of compliance and regulatory expectations alongside the costs of the technology, security, troubleshooting, data management and storage, and so much more.
+As outlined above, you will carry the burden of compliance and regulatory expectations alongside the costs of the technology, security, troubleshooting, data management and storage, and much more.

-If you use an existing embedded payment platform architecture, such as the one from UNIPaaS, you bypass these complexities and the ongoing challenges of maintenance, admin, and management in favour of a consistently evolving system capable of meeting your needs.
+If you use an existing embedded payment platform architecture, such as the one from Unipaas, you bypass these complexities and the ongoing challenges of maintenance, admin, and management in favour of a consistently evolving system capable of meeting your needs.
 Using our marketplace payment platform, you gain real-time control, a comprehensive view of your payment operations within one centralised dashboard, and access to a flexible architecture that allows you to rapidly implement new services as required.

-This level of scale and capability means that you gain immense strategic value without immense business costs, and you can enjoy all the benefits of a reliable and trusted payment gateway architecture without carrying the admin burdens.
+This level of scale and capability means that you gain immense strategic value without immense business costs, and you can enjoy all the benefits of a reliable and trusted payment gateway technical architecture without carrying the admin burdens.